The Impact of Social Loafing in the Workplace: Recognising and Addressing the Issue

 What is Social Loafing?

-Social loafing occurs when individuals contribute less effort to a group task than they would if they were working alone.
+Social loafing in workplace occurs when individuals contribute less effort to a group task than they would if they were working alone.
 The term was first coined by Max Ringelmann, a French agricultural engineer, in the late 19th century.
 His research demonstrated that as more people were added to a task, such as pulling a rope, individual effort decreased.

 This phenomenon is not necessarily intentional or malicious, in fact, people often unconsciously exert less effort, assuming that others in the group will pick up the slack.
 However, when multiple team members engage in social loafing, the group’s overall productivity can suffer, leading to missed deadlines, lower-quality work, and frustrations among team members.